tyson-swetnam/awesome-open-science/docs/networks.md

 [CI Compass](https://ci-compass.org/){target=_blank} - provides expertise and active support to cyberinfrastructure practitioners at USA NSF Major Facilities in order to accelerate the data lifecycle and ensure the integrity and effectiveness of the cyberinfrastructure upon which research and discovery depend.

+[Internet2](https://internet2.edu/) - is a community providing cloud solutions, research support, and services tailored for Research and Education.

 [New Zealand Open Research Network](https://nzorn.netlify.app/) - New Zealand Open Research Network (NZORN) is a collection of researchers and research-associated workers in New Zealand.

 [Australia & New Zealand Open Research Network](https://www.anzopenresearch.org/) - ANZORN is a network of local networks distributed without Australia and New Zealand.